GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

 An **attribution trigger** is the event that tells the browser to capture conversions.

-By following the steps in this document, you can register triggers to register conversions, that the browser will then attribute to the relevant source events — namely ad impressions or ad clicks.
+By following the steps in this document, you can register triggers to register conversions that the browser will then attribute to the relevant source events — namely, ad impressions or ad clicks.

 ## Registration methods

-To register triggers you will use HTML elements or JavaScript calls:
+To register triggers, use HTML elements or JavaScript calls:

 -  `<a>` tag
 -  `<img>` tag